ovxrhxavxn/ctkmvc/README.md

 ## Using example

-In this example we will create a simple system that let us to make a button changing its text by clicking on it.
+In this example we will create a simple system that let us make a button changing its text by clicking on it.
 To make your own `View`, `Controller` and `Model` classes you should inherit them from base abstract classes `View`, `Controller` and `ObservableModel` like that:

 * Imports